MiDataInt/mdi-manager/docs/actions/run.md

 `browser`     |     logical.
 Whether or not to attempt to launch a web browser after starting the MDI server.
 Defaults to FALSE unless `mode` is 'local' or 'ondemand'.
 `debug`     |     logical.
 When `debug` is TRUE, verbose activity logs will be printed to the R console where `mdi::run()` was called.
 Defaults to FALSE.
 `developer`     |     logical.
 When `developer` is TRUE, additional development utilities are added to the web page and forked repositories will be used if they exist.
 Ignored if `mode` is set to 'server'.
+`checkout`     |     list.
+When not NULL (the default), a list of version tags, branch names, or git commit identifiers to check out prior to installing Stage 2 R packages and launching the apps server, of form `list(framework = "v0.0.0", suites = list(<suiteName> = "v0.0.0", ...))`  where framework refers to the mdi-apps-framework.
+If `checkout` or the list entry for a git repository is NULL or NA, the latest release tag will be checked out prior to installation (ignored for developer-forks of git repos).
+Finally, if `checkout` is FALSE, no git checkout actions will be taken.

 ## Details